Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 I took their code and repackaged it as a method that I could call from elsewhere.

 ##### * find_polynomials(grayscale_frame, left_line: line.Line, right_line: line.Line)
 This is a method that I wrote.
-I uses the complex_polyfit(...) method in the find_polynomials(...) method.
+It uses the complex_polyfit(...) method in the find_polynomials(...) method.
 This find_polynomials takes the output of the complex_polyfit method and ascertains if the polynomial is reasonable or not.
-I calculated statistics on how much different the areas of a polynomial was from its previous polynomial.
+I calculated statistics on how much different an area of a polynomial was from its previous polynomial.
-The statistics I calculated were the mean, median, and standard deviation with respect to each lane line.
+The statistics I calculated where the mean, median, and standard deviation with respect to each lane line.
 I saved these statistics in the difference_constants.py file in the image_utils module.

-To determine if a polynomial fit was legitimate, it must have had a difference with the previous lane line of no more than the average_difference + 2 * standard_deviation.
+To determine whether a polynomial fit was legitimate, it must have had a difference with the previous lane line of no more than the average_difference + 2 * standard_deviation.
 If the lane was determined to be legitimate, it is used as the polynomial.
 If the lane was determined to not be legitimate, the previous polynomials for the past 5 frames were averaged together.
 The averaging technique was averaging the coefficients.